MSU-CSIS/telecoupling-toolbox/arcgis-toolbox/README.md

-Telecoupling Toolbox: ArcGIS Toolbox v2.2
+Telecoupling Toolbox: ArcGIS Toolbox v2.3
 ========================

 ## Major Releases
 ------------------

+* Version 2.3

+This release adds a new tool to the Flows toolset, called *Commodity Trade*.
+This tool maps the trade of commodities between 2010 and 2014 for a select set of commodities.

 * Version 2.2